Challenges and Trends in Egocentric Vision: A Survey: Subject Understanding Tasks

 \subsection{Pose Estimation}

-The ability to perceive one's own position and posture is fundamental for movement and interaction in both humans and animals.
-This capability is particularly critical in fields like Augmented Reality (AR) and Embodied Intelligence.
-With the widespread adoption of wearable technologies such as smart glasses, body-mounted cameras, and head-mounted displays (HMDs), the egocentric pose estimation field has gained significant momentum.
-However, achieving high-precision real-time pose modeling remains a challenge.
-This task aims to generate accurate 2D or 3D representations of the human body in camera or world coordinates using multimodal egocentric inputs (e.g., videos or IMU sensor data) to support the deep understanding of self-status, and provide a foundation for more complex interactions and actions.
-Such pose estimation techniques have important applications across various domains, including gesture recognition in human-computer interaction, motion tracking in Augmented Reality and Virtual Reality, precise rehabilitation monitoring in healthcare, biomechanical analysis in sports training, and contextual understanding in hand-object interactions.
+Perceiving one's own position and posture is essential for interaction and motion in humans and animals.
+Egocentric pose estimation aims to generate accurate 2D or 3D representations of the body using multimodal inputs (e.g., RGB, depth, or IMU data), enabling deeper understanding of self-motion and supporting downstream tasks such as gesture recognition, AR/VR tracking, rehabilitation, and hand-object interaction.

-Human pose representation forms can be mainly divided into two categories: skeletal joint models and volumetric models.
-Skeletal joint models achieve simplified pose representation by capturing the coordinates of key human joints, which is suitable for tasks that do not require detailed texture and volumetric information.
-In contrast, volumetric models capture the shape and structure of the human body through more detailed modeling, which is suitable for more complex scenarios.
-Both of them have their advantages in different tasks, but they face a common major challenge in practical applications—the partial occlusion of the subject.
-Due to camera viewpoint limitations, some limbs may be occluded or out of the field of view, posing significant interference to the accuracy and stability of the models.
-Therefore, accurately modeling human pose under occlusion remains a core issue that urgently needs to be addressed in this field.

-In the exocentric domain, pose estimation has undergone comprehensive research.
-Methods for pose estimation in conventional exocentric views are thoroughly reviewed in \cite{sarafianos_3d_2016}, Gamra et al. \cite{bengamra_review_2021}, and \cite{zheng_deep_2023}.
-However, with the proliferation of egocentric devices and the increase of application demands, egocentric pose estimation has gradually become a new research hotspot.
-The research history of egocentric pose estimation is referenced in related works like \cite{bandini_analysis_2023}, Azam et al. \cite{azam_survey_2024}, Plizzari et al. \cite{plizzari_outlook_2024}, and \cite{fan_benchmarks_2024}.
-In egocentric views, pose estimation is usually performed in 3D because 3D information can generate projection views from arbitrary exocentric perspectives, providing a more intuitive understanding of the pose.
-Some of these works focus on body pose estimation, while some others emphasize the fine-grained modeling of hand poses.
-Therefore, we roughly divide egocentric pose estimation tasks into two sub-tasks based on different objectives: body pose estimation and hand pose estimation, shown in Fig. \ref{Pose}.